samantarayprasantkumar/Project-Info-Spreading/README.md

 ## General Introduction

 How does information spread in a network?
-Our goal is to analize the spreading of information using a self-developed statistical modell, where the unkown parameter are are going to be estimated by the input network.
+Our goal is to analize the spreading of information using a self-developed statistical modell, where the unkown parameter are going to be estimated by the input network.
-Since nowadays almost everybody of is part of social network, we thinks it's important to visualize how much we say about ourselves and enviroments.
+Since nowadays almost everybody is part of a social network, we thinks it's important to visualize how much we say about ourselves and enviroments.

 ## The Modell